maneatingape/rsvp/.github/ISSUE_TEMPLATE/feature_request.md

 **Before creating a feature request please check that:**

-- [ ] [Project board](https://github.com/maneatingape/rsvp/projects/1) does not already contain this feature.
 - [ ] [Issues list](https://github.com/maneatingape/rsvp/issues) does not already contain this feature.

 **Is your feature request related to a problem?
 Please describe.**